autodiag2/autodiag/README.md

 Devices:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ELM320 ELM322 ELM323 ELM327 ELM329<br />
 Standards:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ISO3779 SAEJ1979/ISO15031-5 ISO15031-6 ISO3780 ISO3166-1 ISO15765 ISO14229 OBD2 UDS CAN CAN-TP KWP2000

+# Why
+Repairing modern vehicle is not always easy due to lake of free tools.
+The need for expensive hardware block us from repairing vehicles and even small buisness that do not have money to afford tools and dive into the automotive world.
+So there is a need for tools that are not as complete as manufacturer official ones but enough powerfull to repair and diagnose your vehicle.
+This is a light approach to fix vehicle because it reduces the amount of hardware required to work on it, only have to buy a small elm adaptater.
+Some scantools are already avaliable on the market:
+  - [ScanTool.net](https://github.com/RJSzynal/ScanTool.net) : reliable but require recompilation to add new manufacturer DTC list.
+Also the gui is not ruly smooth.

+Autodiag will be a simple scantool for desktop computer that allow to:
+  - read DTCs: with both manufacturer specific definition and generic one
+  - clear MIL: this clear the malfunction lamp on the car
+  - read sensors data: real time data retrieving and graphing

+It is mostly inspired from scantool.net but with a revisited GUI written in GTK, possibility to add DTC manufacturer specific after compilation.

+# How
+With low level c language everything is possible.
+With unit test, the software will be reliable.
+With open source everyone will benefit from the effort.
+In first time autodiag will focus on ELM based devices.
+This software rely on OBD2 and UDS to diagnose your vehicle, from the settings you can configure which data protocol to use.
+GPL licence will allow both buisnesses and individual to use the software.

 # Developer documentation
 See [here](/documentation/DEV.md)